MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Compute/v1.3.4/Remove-AzureRmContainerService.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmContainerService** cmdlet removes a container service from your azure_2 account.
+The **Remove-AzureRmContainerService** cmdlet removes a container service from your Azure account.

 ## EXAMPLES